olivierdalang/CadInput/README.md

 # CadInput

-CadInput is an _EXPERIMENTAL_ [QGIS](http://www.qgis.org) [Python](http://www.python.org) plugin that allows to numerically constrain the cursor to achieve efficient and precise digitizing, as possible in CAD packages, with any QGIS tool.
+CadInput is an _EXPERIMENTAL_ QGIS Python plugin that allows to numerically constrain the cursor to achieve efficient and precise digitizing, as possible in CAD packages, with any QGIS tool.

-It currently relies on several hacks and may therefore be unstable.

-**DO NOT USE THIS IN PRODUCTION !!!**
+It currently relies on several hacks and may therefore be unstable. **DO NOT USE THIS IN PRODUCTION !!!**

+## TOC
 <!-- MarkdownTOC -->
 - How to use
     - Editfields
     - Shortcuts
+- Issues
 - Feedback / Bugs / Contribute
-- Changelog
+- History
 - Technical notes
     - MapCanvas mouseEvents hack
     - Tools numeric input hack